 What is Agent Messenger?

-Give your AI agent the power to read and send messages across Slack, Discord, Teams and more
+Give your AI agent the power to read and send messages across Slack, Discord, Teams, Telegram, Channel Talk and more

 Agent Messenger is a unified, agent-friendly CLI for messaging platforms.
-It automatically extracts credentials from your desktop apps—no OAuth flows, no API keys, no admin approval needed.
+Zero-config credential extraction from your desktop apps—no OAuth flows, no API keys, no admin approval needed.
+Works out of the box.
+Supports Slack, Discord, Teams, Telegram, and Channel Talk (beta).

 Why Agent Messenger?